 Eligibility: Applicants must hold an eligible academic research appointment at Western.

-Research Data Management Capacity Building Initiative (extended to 2020): As part of the Connection Grants competition, SSHRC is offering special Connection Grants to help the Canadian social sciences and humanities research community strengthen its capacity for data management.
+Research Data Management Capacity Building Initiative: As part of the Connection Grants competition, SSHRC is offering special Connection Grants to help the Canadian social sciences and humanities research community strengthen its capacity for data management.
 This Research Data Management Capacity Building Initiative offers the research community (e.g., disciplinary and professional associations; institutions; and individual researchers) Connection Grants to support the development, adoption and dissemination of research data management standards, practices, tools and skills appropriate to their field.
 See the initiative’s full description

 Initiative for Digital Citizen Research: The Initiative for Digital Citizen Research , a joint initiative with the Department of Canadian Heritage, supports research and related activities on, or related to, online disinformation in the Canadian context.

 Applications to the above initiatives will be subject to the same evaluation criteria and scoring scheme common to all other Connection Grants.
 However, applicants must show how their project addresses the particular initiative’s specific goals.

 - The maximum value for a SSHRC Connection Grant is dependent on whether it is an “event” Connection Grant only OR if it is a Connection Grant with “outreach activities”.

 - “Event” Connection grants are a maximum of $25,000 over one year. ($7,000 – $25,000).
 Applying for $25,000 would require $12,500 in-kind and/or cash contribution.

 - Connection grants with “outreach activities” are a maximum of $50,000. ($7,000- $50,000).
 Applying for $50,000 would require $25,000 in-kind and/or cash contribution.